NAME

 NOTES

 Since @super merely changes the context to the parent class, it can be used in any context where @this would be used.
-This includes method calls, property accesses, etc.
+This includes method calls, data member accesses, etc. However, @super does not bypass access restrictions: if the parent class’s method or data member is private, it cannot be accessed by a child class, even with @super.

-Calling @super.toPrimitive or dereferencing via *@super will result in the parent class’s toPrimitive method being called.
+Calling @super.toPrimitive will result in the parent class’s version of the toPrimitive method being called, even if the child class has overridden it.

 Using @super only accesses the immediate parent class.
 It cannot traverse further up the class hierarchy.